Students in the Master of Arts in East Asian Studies program engage in the interdisciplinary study of China, Japan and/or Korea.

 - Develop skills needed for advanced doctoral programs in literature, film or cultural studies

-To earn the MA, students must complete 10 graduate-level courses (30 semester hours), including an integrated core course and a capstone course, write a capstone project, and pass an oral exam.
-Capstone projects are either major research papers, annotated bibliographies or theses; capstone committees consist of three professors, including at least two (2) from the APSI core faculty list.
+To earn the MA, students must complete a total of 10 courses (30 semester hours).
+Of these, 8 must be graduate-level courses.
+Also, 8 must be courses on East Asia.
+One of the required courses is an integrated core course.
+Students are also required to complete a capstone project and pass an oral exam.
+Capstone projects are major research papers; capstone committees consist of three professors, including at least two (2) from the APSI core faculty list.

 Up to two (2) undergraduate-level language courses may be applied to the degree in lieu of other electives; proficiency in an Asian language equivalent to 3rd-year collegiate-level (or higher) is also required.